rdelpret/cartographer/README.md

 - [x] create test infra repo cartographer-infra-test-repo
 - [x] initalize empty directories in test repo
 - [x] loop through multiple yaml files and create a list of structs
+- [ ] impliment more of the original data spec (routes, multiple destinations / sources, transformations)
 - [ ] Reach out to github and pull the latest master of that file, write the commit to the app
 - [ ] make an inital PR against the test repo